MUN Hooke's Joint Mechanism

 GUIDED PRACTICAL EXERCISES INCLUDED IN THE MANUAL

-- Demonstrate the action of a single and double universal joint by connecting two axes that have small angular and/or parallel misalignments.
+1. Demonstrate the action of a single universal joint by connecting two axes that have small misalignments.

-- Graphically determine the relationship between the angular displacements of two shafts connected by a double universal joint with different degrees of angular and/or parallel misalignment.
+4. Determine graphically the relationship between the angular displacements of two shafts connected by a double universal joint with different degrees of misalignment.

 MORE PRACTICAL EXERCISES TO BE DONE WITH THE UNIT